tylerharter/cs301-projects/fall19/p8/stage1.md

 Use the dictionary returned earlier.
 Do not call `get_mapping` a second time (that would be inneficient).

-#### Question 3: what are the values in the mapping associated with keys beginning with "tt"?
+#### Question 3: what are the values in the mapping associated with keys beginning with "nm"?

 Answer with a Python list.